New Journal of Physics

 New Journal of Physics is an online-only, open-access, peer-reviewed scientific journal covering research in all aspects of physics, as well as interdisciplinary topics where physics forms the central theme.
 The journal was established in 1998 and is a joint publication of the Institute of Physics and the Deutsche Physikalische Gesellschaft.
 It is published by IOP Publishing.
 The editor-in-chief is Andreas Buchleitner (Albert Ludwigs University).
 New Journal of Physics is part of the SCOAP3 initiative.

+In April 2023, on occasion of the World Quantum Day, IOP Publishing has launched a special collection of its most important articles published in the field of quantum research.
+The articles will be extracted from Materials for Quantum Technology, Quantum Science and Technology, New Journal of Physics and Reports on Progress in Physics.

 Abstracting and indexing

-The journal is indexed and abstracted in:
+The journal is abstracted and indexed in:

+According to the Journal Citation Reports, the journal has a 2023 impact factor of 2.8.